Braddon

 Braddon lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-Braddon's population, as of Aug 2025, is around 7,272.
-This figure reflects an increase of 889 people since the 2021 Census, which reported a population of 6,383.
-The growth was inferred from ABS data showing an estimated resident population of 7,272 as of June 2024 and the addition of 96 validated new addresses since the Census date.
-This results in a density ratio of 5,157 persons per square kilometer, placing Braddon in the top 10% of national locations assessed by AreaSearch.
-The area's population growth of 13.9% since the 2021 census exceeded both the state's (5.7%) and SA4 region's growth rates.
-Overseas migration contributed approximately 53.8% of overall population gains, with other drivers including interstate migration and natural growth also being positive factors.
+Braddon's population was around 7,273 as of November 2025.
+This reflected an increase of 890 people (13.9%) since the 2021 Census, which reported a population of 6,383 people.
+The change was inferred from the estimated resident population of 7,272 from the ABS as of June 2024 and an additional 97 validated new addresses since the Census date.
+This level of population equated to a density ratio of 5,158 persons per square kilometer, placing Braddon in the top 10% of national locations assessed by AreaSearch, making land in the area highly sought after.
+Braddon's 13.9% growth since the 2021 Census exceeded the state's (5.9%) and the SA4 region's growth rate.
+Population growth was primarily driven by overseas migration contributing approximately 53.8% of overall population gains during recent periods, although all drivers including interstate migration and natural growth were positive factors.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data or years post-2032, age group growth rates from the ACT Government's SA2 area projections are adopted, using 2022 as the base year.
-Looking ahead, demographic trends indicate exceptional growth for Braddon over the period to 2041, with an expected increase of 3,345 persons and a total increase of 46.0% based on the latest population numbers.
+AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, age group growth rates from the ACT Government's SA2 area projections were used, also with 2022 as a base year.
+Based on demographic trends, exceptional growth was predicted over the period to 2041, with an expected increase of 3,345 persons and a total increase of 46.0%.

 Frequently Asked Questions - Population